-5 Places In Nagpur You Must Visit
+5 Places To Visit In Nagpur

 Khindsi Lake

-4. Khindsi Lake
+Khindsi Lake in Nagpur

 Located near Nagpur, this picturesque waterbody beckons visitors with its pristine waters and lush surroundings.
 Spread over 200 acres, Khindsi Lake offers a perfect escape from the hustle and bustle of city life.
 Visitors can indulge in various activities here, including boating, water sports, and bird watching.
 The lake's calm waters make it ideal for kayaking and paddle boating, while the nearby Khindsi Wildlife Sanctuary allows for exciting wildlife encounters.

-Deekshabhoomi is one of Nagpur's most iconic landmarks and a symbol of Buddhism in India.
+Deeksha Bhoomi is one of Nagpur's most iconic landmarks and a symbol of Buddhism in India.
 This sacred monument is famous for being the place where Dr. B.R.
 Ambedkar, the chief architect of the Indian Constitution, converted to Buddhism along with thousands of his followers in 1956.
 The stupa here is an architectural marvel and attracts Buddhists and history enthusiasts from all over the world.

-Dr Babasaheb Ambedkar International Airport (NAG) is the city's primary air gateway, connecting Nagpur to major domestic and a few international destinations.
-Nagpur is a pivotal railway junction for rail travellers, facilitating convenient train access from various parts of India.
-Road networks are well-established, with national highways linking Nagpur to neighbouring cities and states, making road trips and bus travel convenient options.
+By Air: Dr Babasaheb Ambedkar International Airport (NAG) is the city's primary air gateway, connecting Nagpur to major domestic and a few international destinations.

 Related Stories